pk-fr/yakpro-po/README.md

 ## Setup:
-    put the downloaded files where you want... chmod a+x yakpro-po.php     would be helpfull...
+    Put the downloaded files where you want... chmod a+x yakpro-po.php     would be helpfull...

     It would be a good idea to create a symbolic link named yakpro-po in /usr/local/bin, pointing to the yakpro-po.php file.

-    put the PHP-Parser directory at the same level that the yakpro-po.php file.
+    Put the PHP-Parser directory at the same level that the yakpro-po.php file.

-    modify a copy of the yakpro-po.cnf to fit your needs... read the "Configuration file loading algorithm" section of this document to choose the best location suiting your needs!
+    Modify a copy of the yakpro-po.cnf to fit your needs...
+    Read the "Configuration file loading algorithm" section of this document to choose the best location suiting your needs!

-    that's it! you're done!
+    That's it!
+You're done!

 ####